Cisco ISE Deployment Terminology

 The following terms are commonly used when discussing Cisco ISE deployment scenarios:

-Persona—The persona or personas of a node determine the services provided by a node.
-A Cisco ISE node can assume any of the following personas: .
-The Inline Posture persona requires a dedicated Cisco ISE node.
-The menu options that are available through the Admin portal are dependent on the role and personas that an Cisco ISE node assumes.
+Persona: The persona of a node determines the services provided by the node.
+A Cisco ISE node can assume any of the following personas: Administration, Policy Service, Monitoring, and pxGrid.
+The menu options that are available through the Admin portal are dependent on the role and personas that a Cisco ISE node assumes.

 Deployment Model: Determines if your deployment is distributed, standalone, or high availability in standalone, which is a basic two-node deployment.